-Estimated Time to Complete: 9 to 12 hours over one week
+Estimated Time to Complete: 9 hours over one week

-- Individual research – 3 to 6 hours
+- Individual research and blog post/comment — about 3 hours

 - Educational Product creation — about 6 hours